pingcap/docs-cn/dynamic-config.md

 If a configuration item is successfully modified, the result is persisted in the configuration file, which will prevail in the subsequent operations.
 The names of some configuration items might conflict with TiDB reserved words, such as `limit` and `key`.
 For these configuration items, use backtick `` ` `` to enclose them.
 For example, `` `raftstore.raft-log-gc-size-limit` ``.

-The following TiKV configuration items can be modified online:
+The following TiKV configuration items can be modified dynamically:

 | Configuration item | Description |
 | :--- | :--- |